mrAlishah/golangTraining/Interface/03-Reflection/readme.md

 ### reflect.New(varType)
 If you want to create a new value, you can do so with the function call `newPtrVal := reflect.New(varType)`, passing in a `reflect.Type`.
 This returns a pointer value that you can then modify. using `Elem().Set()`as described above.

+### 05) Making Without Make
+In addition to making instances of built-in and user-defined types, you can also use reflection to make instances that normally require the make function.
+You can make a slice, map, or channel using the `reflect.MakeSlice`, `reflect.MakeMap`, and `reflect.MakeChan` functions.
+In all cases, you supply a `reflect.Type` and get back a `reflect.Value` that you can manipulate with reflection, or that you can assign back to a standard variable.

+### 06) Making Functions
+Reflection doesn’t just let you make new places to store data.
+You can use reflection to make new functions using the `reflect.MakeFunc` function.
+This function expects the `reflect.Type` for the function that we want to make and a closure whose input parameters are of type []reflect.Value and whose output parameters are also of type []reflect.Value

+### 07) I Want a New Struct
+There’s one more thing that you can make using reflection in Go.
+You can make brand-new structs at runtime by passing a slice of reflect.StructField instances to the `reflect.StructOf` function.
+This one is a bit weird; we are making a new type, but we don’t have a name for it, so you can’t really turn it back into a “normal” variable.
+You can create a new instance and use Interface() to put the value into a variable of type interface{}, but if you want to set any values on it, you need to use reflection